CODE OF CONDUCT

 RECORD OF TRAINING(s)

 THTC will provide a formal transcript to participants for a cost of $10 if mailed regular mail.
 If picked up or emailed, a cost of $5 will be charged.
 An updated copy of a participant’s transcript is provided at no cost upon successful completion of any of the full THTC Certificate Programs.
-Please contact the eLearning Administrator at email@example.com for more information.
+Please contact our Training Coordinator at email@example.com for more information.

 THTC will provide participant training records via email at no cost.
-If working towards a full THTC Certificate Program, contact the eLearning Administrator at firstname.lastname@example.org for more information.
+If working towards a full THTC Certificate Program, contact our Training Coordinator at firstname.lastname@example.org for more information.

 In order to cover added administration and mailing costs, please note the following: